 You may have old posts or pages on your website that are no longer needed.
-Perhaps some stock that is no longer for sale, an out-of-date service or a blog that was only relevant for a short period of time, such as a piece of topical news.
-But what should you do with your old content?
+Perhaps there’s some stock that is no longer for sale, an out-of-date service or a blog that was only relevant for a short period of time, like a piece of topical news.
+So, instead of just leaving it or removing it, what should you do with your old content?

 Updating old content

 There are a couple of options when considering whether to remove or update an old piece of content.
-First of all, it’s important to consider whether this page or blog could be used again another time, such as seasonal content – check out our blog about events and seasonal content for more on this.
-If so, it might be worth repurposing and updating annually with a quick refresh, maximising the use of your content.
+First of all, it’s important to consider whether this page or blog could be used again another time.
+For example, is it seasonal content: “check out our blog about events and seasonal content for more on this.”
+If so, it might be worth repurposing and updating it annually with a quick refresh, in order to maximise its use.

 Deleting old content

-If you decide to delete your old content without using 301 redirects, search engines may still crawl and show your content in search results, which will lead to high bounce rates when they come to find that the page is no longer there – so it’s best to avoid this by utilising status codes, encouraging search engines to remove the content faster.
+If you decide to delete your old content without using 301 redirects, search engines may still crawl and show your content in search results, which will lead to high bounce rates when they come to find that the page is no longer there.
+It’s best to avoid this by utilising status codes, encouraging search engines to remove the content faster.

 Improve SEO by updating what you already have

-One of the (many!) foundations of SEO is the ‘freshness’ of content.
+One of the (many) foundations of SEO is the ‘freshness’ of content.
 Search engines like to know that the results they are providing have the most up-to-date information within them as possible.
-While a piece of content may work well when first posted, over time the ‘freshness’ of your content will degrade and become slowly less successful.
-Your CTR may also reduce the further from the original publishing date you get, as search engine users prefer to access content that was published within the last year.
+While a piece of content may work well when first posted, over time its ‘freshness’ will degrade and become slowly less successful.
+Your CTR (click through rate) may also reduce the further you get from the original publishing date you get, as search engine users prefer to access content that was published within the last year.

 A quick-win here is to update old pieces and ‘republish’ (change the date) on any older blog posts or content pieces.
 Similarly, adding an update to the end of your original piece and republishing can give you a great SEO boost.

 Need a hand with optimising your content for SEO on a longer-term basis?
 At Verkeer, we’ve got the expertise to support you.
-Get in touch today for a chat with our organic SEO experts.
+Get in touch today.